The AGO is pleased to announce:

 The Artist-in-Residence Program in the Weston Family Learning Centre forges a new channel of creativity and audience engagement for the Art Gallery of Ontario.
 The first of its kind at a major Canadian art institution, the program engages with the art community directly and meaningfully, while creating an experience for visitors that is intimate and unique.
 Connecting to artists in Toronto’s art scene, the residency program allows the AGO to contribute significantly to the evolution of individual artistic endeavours, leading the way for experimentation and growth in the field of contemporary art practice.

-Our previous artists-in-residence include Paul Butler, Margaux Williamson, Hiraki Sawa, Heather Goodchild, Mark Titchner, Jo Longhurst, Life of a Craphead, Jason Evans, Mohamed Bourouissa, Diane Borsato, Sara Angelucci, Jim Monroe, Ame Henderson, Greg Staats, Mammalian Diving Reflex, Feminist Art Gallery, Meera Margaret Singh and Lisa Myers.
+Our previous artists-in-residence include Paul Butler, Margaux Williamson, Hiraki Sawa, Heather Goodchild, Mark Titchner, Jo Longhurst, Life of a Craphead, Jason Evans, Mohamed Bourouissa, Diane Borsato, Sara Angelucci, Jim Monroe, Ame Henderson, Greg Staats, Mammalian Diving Reflex, Feminist Art Gallery, Meera Margaret Singh, Lisa Myers, Jérôme Havre, Public Studio and Walter Scott.

 Grange Prize Photographer-in-Residence